Altocumulus clouds are generally associated with settled weather and will normally appear white or grey with shading.

 Altocumulus clouds are one of the most diverse cloud types and have many different 'species':

 Being a highly varied cloud type there are many features often associated with altocumulus.
 As previously mentioned, virga are known to regularly hang from the bases of altocumulus clouds, making for a jellyfish-like appearance.
-Taking this up a level, 'fallstreak holes' look like a hole has been punched right through an altocumulus stratiformis layer.
+Taking this up a level, 'Fallstreak hole' look like a hole has been punched right through an altocumulus stratiformis layer.